NectarCoder/SyncDroid/README.md

 # SyncDroid

-SyncDroid is a simple GUI desktop, cross-platform application for synchronizing files and folders to a server.
-It is written in Java and C and uses the JavaFX framework for the GUI, and C [need to insert C library here].
+SyncDroid is a GUI desktop, cross-platform application for synchronizing files and folders to a server.
+It is written in Java and the JavaFX framework for the GUI.

 Note: This project is developed with IntelliJ IDEA.